Foraging Packing List

 Attire:

 Wear synthetic (polyester, polypropylene, nylon, or acrylic) clothing.
-Cotton clothing is not recommended for hiking at Mount St. Helens.
-When cotton becomes wet from precipitation and/or sweat, it will not dry out and will not keep you warm.
-Wet cotton is not only uncomfortable but also hazardous (Polyester/Cotton blend OK.)
-Dress in layers in order to be able to control your temperature while hiking as well as resting.
+Cotton clothing is not recommended for hiking in the forest.
+Cotton does not insulate when it becomes wet from elements or perspiration.
+Dress in layers in order to be able to control your temperature while foraging as well as resting.

 • Hiking boots or shoes